SovereignCloudStack/k8s-cluster-api-provider/README.md

 via [cluster-api](https://cluster-api.sigs.k8s.io/)(CAPI).

 Cluster API requires an existing Kubernetes cluster.
 It is built with [kind](https://kind.sigs.k8s.io/) on an OpenStack instance created via Terraform.
-This instance, called management server or management cluster can be used later on for the management of the newly created cluster, or for creating additional clusters.
+This instance, called capi management server or management cluster can be used later on for the management of the newly created cluster, and for creating and managing additional clusters.

 Basically, this repository covers two topics:
 1. Automation (terraform, Makefile) to bootstrap a cluster-API management server by